sabifo4/BayesianInference_practicals/practical_sessions/day2/01_MCMCtree/README.md

 call `BASEML` to carry out the latter task).

-The options `model`, `alpha`, and `ncatG` are used to setup the HKY85+G model (the last two enable the usage of the gamma distribution with parameter α=0.5, `alpha`, and 5 categories, `ncatG`, to account for rate heterogeneity).
+The options `model`, `alpha`, and `ncatG` are used to setup the HKY85+G model (the last two enable the usage of the discrete gamma distribution with parameter α=0.5, `alpha`, and 5 categories, `ncatG`, to account for rate heterogeneity).

 Finally, the option `cleandata` tells `MCMCtree` if our dataset has ambiguous sites and, if so,